 - Get Organized Already – I love Nonnahs!
 She is so real, down to earth, approachable and fun.
 And she’s running a decluttering challenge right now that I am really enjoying.
 She works through each space with you, offering tips, accountability and companionship in each session.
 And she’s all about practical over pretty.
 Watch the challenge videos on YouTube, and join the challenge here.

-- Life in Progress – I recently started following Krista on Facebook.
-What a beautiful, kind, gentle, encouraging soul!
+- Life in Progress – Krista is a beautiful, kind, gentle, encouraging soul!
 Her goal is to provide hope and encouragement for an unshackled life of purpose, health and JOY.
 And she does just that.
 Here’s the Life in Progress Facebook page and website.

-- Creating Success At Home – Every time I think of something I want to encourage you in this new year, I realize “I already said that in my book.”
-Creating Success At Home begins with reframing the way we think about the place we spend so much of our lives so that we can give it the importance it deserves in successful living.
+- Home on Purpose: Mindful Living in a Hectic World – Every time I think of something I want to encourage you in this new year, I realize “I already said that in my book.”
+Home on Purpose: Mindful Living in a Hectic World begins with reframing the way we think about the place we spend so much of our lives so that we can give it the importance it deserves in successful living.
 It goes on to offer some no-nonsense advice on how to manage your time more effectively, as well as what to do if you’re sick and tired of being sick and tired.
 It also offers very practical tips on decluttering and organizing including links to my favorite resources.
 The book also comes with a printable decluttering cheat sheet, sorting labels, my favorite DIY cleaner recipes and more.
-You can get your copy of Creating Success At Home right here.
+You can get your copy of Home on Purpose right here.